AruArshad/ink_wander/README.md

 1. Clone this repository or download the code.
 2. Open a terminal window and navigate to the project directory.
-3. Replace $API_KEY in the following file in the /lib folder:
+3. Create a file named api-key.dart in the /lib folder.
+3. Replace $API_KEY with your generated API key.
-4. Run as an android app
+4. Run as an android app.

 ```
 ink_wander/api-key.dart